 A fully automatic machine that makes espresso and froths milk fast.
-Has a durable, compact build and a 60-ounce tank - perfect for consumers who drink espressos and other coffee beverages on a daily basis.
-Five strength settings.
+Has a durable, compact build and a 60 oz. tank, perfect for consumers who drink espressos and other coffee beverages on a daily basis.
+5 strength settings.

 Expensive.
 Some consumers may have concerns about it being refurbished, but many owners report no issues.

-Features a substantial 35-ounce water tank that's easily removable.
+Features a substantial 35 oz. water tank that's easily removable.
 Has an added frother for making cappuccino, latte, and more.
 The controls are basic and easy to use.
 A nice and compact design.

 Some buyers find this machine too noisy.

 We love how slim and streamlined this machine is.
 Great for anyone needing to save on counter space.
 The easy-to-use control panel has just three buttons.
 Its 3-in-1 filter holder can serve single shots, double shots, and "Easy Serving" espresso pods.

 Fill the water tank and add coffee to the filter, wait, and you've got coffee.
 It's a simple but highly functional machine suitable for making basic espresso.
 The automatic shutoff mechanism is a welcome addition.